 Communication between each port may bypass the FIFOs via two mailbox registers.
-The mailbox registers' width matches the selected bus width of ports B and C. Each mailbox register has a flag (MBF1 and MBF2) to signal when new mail has been stored.
+The mailbox registers' width matches the selected bus width of ports B and C. Each mailbox register has a flag ( $\overline{\text{MBF1}}$ and $\overline{\text{MBF2}}$ ) to signal when new mail has been stored.

 Two kinds of reset are available on these FIFOs: Master Reset and Partial Reset.
-Master Reset initializes the read and write pointers to the first location of the memory array and selects serial flag programming, parallel flag programming, or one of five possible default flag offset settings, 8, 16, 64, 256 or 1,024.
+Master Reset initializes the read and write pointers to the first location of the memory array and selects serial flag programming, parallel flag programming, or one of three possible default flag offset settings, 8, 16 or 64.
 Each FIFO has its own, independent Master Reset pin, MRS1 and MRS2.

 Partial Reset also sets the read and write pointers to the first location of the memory.
 Unlike Master Reset, any settings existing prior to Partial Reset (i.e., programming method and partial flag default offsets) are retained.
 Partial Reset is useful since it permits flushing of the FIFO memory without changing any configuration settings.
 Each FIFO has its own, independent Partial Reset pin, PRS1 and PRS2.
-Note that the Retransmit Mode, RTM pin must be LOW at the point a partial reset is performed.